molinfo-vienna/software-development/README.md

-# The public good-practice page for the Molecular Informatics platform
+# The public good-practice page for the Molecular Informatics Vienna platform

-The official MolInfo-Vienna guidline for modern molecular informaticians to keep the focus on the reasearch rather than the project set up.
+First of all: `Welcome :)`

+This page is separated into two areas

+1. Getting started
+2.

-The platform consists of three teams, [Christian-Doppler Laboratory for Molecular Infomatics in the Bioscience team]() the [Cheminfo team](https://cheminfo.univie.ac.at/home/), and the [comp3d team](https://comp3d.univie.ac.at/).
+The platform consists of three teams, [Christian-Doppler Laboratory for Molecular Infomatics in the Bioscience team](https://cdlab-mib.univie.ac.at/) the [Cheminfo team](https://cheminfo.univie.ac.at/home/), and the [comp3d team](https://comp3d.univie.ac.at/).

 This setup guide is for everyone wanting to set up a molecular informatics project in python project quickly and easily.
 In order to maximize collaborations and reusability of each project, we recommend making a package out of your project.